 What we like: Great all-around versatility and modern styling in a sustainably built package.

-What we don’t: A little heavy; not the most urban-friendly design.
+What we don’t: A little big and bulky for everyday use; not the most urban-friendly design.

 Fanny packs can serve a wide range of purposes, from replacing a purse to carrying the essentials on commutes or short day hikes.
 For all-around use, we love versatile designs like Cotopaxi’s Coso 2L Hip Pack.
-The 2-liter capacity is perfect for stashing must-have items and a few extras without feeling overly bulky or cumbersome (you can adjust the capacity with convenient G-hooks at the sides), the exterior is both durable and water-resistant, and the adjustable waist strap makes it easy to alternate between hip and cross-body carry.
-The storage layout is also very well executed: You get a fleece-lined pocket on the inside for your phone, a zippered pocket at the back for keeping cash or documents handy but hidden, and an exterior flap pocket that’s perfect for stashing a light layer.
-Finally, as we’ve come to expect from Cotopaxi, the Coso is sustainably built with 100% recycled nylon and has that playful, colorful styling that the brand is known for.
+For starters, there’s plenty of space to divvy up must-have items and a few extras, the exterior is both durable and water-resistant, and the adjustable waist strap makes it easy to alternate between hip and cross-body carry.
+The storage layout is also very well executed, including a fleece-lined pocket on the inside for sunglasses or a phone, a zippered pocket at the back for keeping cash or documents handy but hidden, and a pouch-like space at the front that’s perfect for quickly stashing your phone or wallet while on the move (with another zippered pocket abutting the main compartment).
+Finally, as we’ve come to expect from Cotopaxi, the Coso is sustainably built with 100%-recycled nylon and has that playful, colorful styling that the brand is known for.

 See the Cotopaxi Coso 2L Hip Pack